Non-Greasy DIY Lotion Recipe

 Carrier Oils and Nourishing Oils

-The rest of your recipe, other than aloe vera gel, emulsifying wax, and Shea butter involves oils.
+The rest of your recipe, other than aloe vera gel, emulsifying wax, and Shea butter involves nourishing and carrier oils.
 A carrier oil is often a diluting agent for more potent essential oils.
 I put essential oils in this recipe for a skincare boost, so a carrier oil is super important.

 You can read more about essential oil safety if you want to learn more about what you should and shouldn’t do.
 I chose sweet almond oil for my carrier oil because skin absolutely loves it (source).
 And it’s lightweight!
 You can get it pretty easily online and at health food stores.